broadinstitute/cromwell/docs/developers/bitesize/workflowExecution/wdlExpressionEvaluation.md

 #### Expressions in WOM

-Expressions in the WOM model all expose the following methods:
+Expressions in WOM expose the following methods:

 * List the names of inputs which the expression will need in order to evaluate.
 * List the files which would need to be available in order to evaluate.